pietervdvn/MapComplete/Docs/UserTests/2024-09-11 Usertest search Jewelry.md

 ## To improve

-[ ] Why are there multiple "Open Now" filters?
-[x] Special layers (e.g. gps location) are disabled as well (fixed now)
+[x] Why are there multiple "Open Now" filters?
+Because of different layers with a similar filter, they are now shown merged [x] Special layers (e.g. gps location) are disabled as well (fixed now)